Aliases for SSR1 Gene

 GeneCards Summary for SSR1 Gene

 SSR1 (Signal Sequence Receptor, Alpha) is a Protein Coding gene.
-Diseases associated with SSR1 include amyotrophic lateral sclerosis 1.
-Among its related pathways are Protein processing in endoplasmic reticulum and Gene Expression.
+Diseases associated with SSR1 include Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are Gene Expression and Viral mRNA Translation.

 UniProtKB/Swiss-Prot Summary for SSR1 Gene